mozilla/mciconf/README.md

 * Should check if the given builds exists
 * Should be able to load and check external files
 * Should be able to save jobs and load them back (localStorage)

-#Setup
-Because of same-origin policy we cannot make AJAX calls trough ftp protocol, so we will reverse proxy running the setup.sh script